PDE-based Group Equivariant Convolutional Neural Networks: Equivariance: Groups Homogeneous Spaces

 We can now define a more tangible approximate kernel by again replacing the exact metric $d_{\mathcal{G}_2}$ with the logarithmic approximation $\rho_{\mathcal{G}_2}$. \begin{definition}[Approximate dilation/erosion kernel] The approximate morphological convolution kernel $k^{\alpha,\mathrm{appr}}_{t}$ for small times $t$ and $\alpha\in\left( \sfrac{1}{2},1\right]$ is given by

 with $\nu_{\alpha}:=\left( \frac{2 \alpha - 1}{ \left(2 \alpha\right)^{2\alpha/(2\alpha-1)}} \right)$ and for $\alpha=\sfrac{1}{2}$ by

 \end{definition} We used this approximation in our parallel GPU-algorithms (for our PDE-G-CNNs experiments in Section~\ref{sec:experiments}).
 It is highly preferable over the `exact' solution based on the true distance as this would require Eikonal PDE solvers (\cite{bekkers2015pde,mirebeau2019hamiltonian} which would not be practical for parallel GPU implementations of PDE-G-CNNs.
-Again the approximations are reasonable, likewise Fig.~\ref{fig:heat_kernel_approx}, even on coarse grids in practice \cite{smets2019msc}, and again the approximations rely on the core idea of Lemma~\ref{th:core}.
+Again the approximations are reasonable as long as the spatial anisotropy does not get too high, see Fig.~\ref{fig:distance_comparison} for an example.

 Next we formalize the theoretical underpinning of the approximations in the upcoming corollary.

 An immediate consequence of Def.~\ref{prop:approximate_morph_kernel} and Lem.~\ref{lem:bounding-metric} (keeping in mind that the kernel expressions in Def.~\ref{prop:approximate_morph_kernel} are monotonic w.r.t. $\rho:=\rho_{\mathcal{G}_{2}}(p)$) is that we can enclose our approximate morphological kernel with the exact morphological kernels in the same way as we did for the (fractional) diffusion kernel in Theorem~\ref{thm:alpha_kernel_squeeze}.
 This proves the following Corollaries: